 The period of time purchased can vary from 20 years to a deeded property.
 Deeded property can mainly be found in America and the UK.
 A deeded property states that you own "in perpetuity" a specific week in a specific room of the resort you purchased. "in perpetuity" means forever.
 You can rent it, sell it, will it, or gift it to another.
 Time intervals can be from 20 years - 50 years and hold the same rights without the ownership.

 There are approximately 6 million timeshare owners in the world today.
 90% are married.
 80% purchase for the exchange opportunities and cost savings.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.

 Many people don't have a fixed time they vacation every year.
-A floating week allows them to pick a season of the year (high season, mid-season or low season) they normally vacation in.
+A floating week allows them to pick a season of the year (high season, mid-season or low season) they normally go on vacation.
 This allows them to vacation during any week of that season.

 Uneven exchange was one of the problems timeshare owners complained about.
 If they choose to purchase the best week in a resort and used a lesser week somewhere else, their week was evenly exchanged.
 As a result, they felt there was no value for their money.

-Internal points is an individual points system used by some of the larger timeshare companies that own 10 or more resorts.
-These points are used to exchange time to any of their resorts.
+Internal points is an individual points system used by some of the larger timeshare companies.
+Usually they own 10 or more resorts.
+These points are used to exchange to any of their resorts.
 It can also be used to exchange with a major exchange company.
-Internal exchanges normally have no exchange fee or a smaller exchange fee than that of a major exchange company.
+Internal exchanges normally have no exchange fee or a smaller exchange fee than a major exchange company.